 Another example is that HS used to call himself a ‘saturn teacher’ so to justify him being utterly rude and (verbally) abusive to people.
 According to his logic, his was doing them great favours, he was helping them to grow spiritually.
 You see, every challenge you face in your life, is an oppertunity to grow.
 Clearly, you can make up a lot of ‘spiritual wisdom’ and use it to disguise the real truth (to yourself and others), of you being highly manipulative and selfish.
 This is spiritual bypassing.

-And many people went with it and complied, because it’s a better experience to be high on glorification and manipulating kundalini yoga than to be ‘in your critical mind’ and going against the culture.
+And many people went with the culture and teachings and complied, because it’s a better experience to be high on glorification and manipulating kundalini yoga than to be ‘in your critical mind’ and going against the culture (and against this praised inner knowing of all the others!).

 And once you’re in this culture, to start being critical means a whole lot.
 This is especially true for people who have really invested in this lifestyle and in the community, for people who have invested a lot of time, energy, money and trust in it.
 Think of yogis who are invested in becoming a yoga teacher and making a living out of it.
 They have their livelihoods at stake.